 You can see here the way I have moved the sentences around and changed the form of the words.
 It is not just about using synonyms.
 Practice this skill for a higher band score in Task Response.

-If you do not paraphrase the essay question you will lose a band score in task response.
-Remember that synonyms used incorrectly can lower your score too.
+If you do not paraphrase the essay question you will lose marks Be careful too as synonyms used incorrectly can lower your score.

 Can you paraphrase the task question below?

 Some people think that governments should give financial support to creative artists such as painters and musicians, while others believe that creative artists should be funded by alternative sources.